Is an Accounting Degree Worth It? Statistics You Should Know

 ROI of an Accounting Degree

-According to a 2022 Georgetown Center on Education and the Workforce report, which analyzed business programs at more than 1,700 institutions, accounting degree holders at all levels have a higher than average annual income net of debt payment just two years after graduating.
+According to a 2022 Georgetown Center on Education and the Workforce report, which analyzed business programs at more than 1,700 institutions, accounting degree holders at all levels have a higher-than-average annual income net of debt payment just two years after graduating.

-For students who obtain an associate degree in accounting, average earnings two years after graduating total $31,200.
-And for students at the highest degree level, annual earnings net of debt two years post-graduation total $52,800.Note Reference [4]
+For students who obtain an associate degree in accounting, average earnings net of debt two years after graduating totaled $31,200.
+For students at the highest degree level, annual earnings net of debt two years post-graduation was $52,800.

 School | Degree | Average Salary Net of Debt |